 I think my child might have special needs

-If you think your child or young person might have a special educational need or disability (SEND), it can be really worrying.
-The purpose of this section of Plymouth's local offer is to give you some ideas about what to do next.
+If you think your child might have a special educational need or disability, it can be worrying.
+But there is lots of support available.

 There is also independent advice and support available through Plymouth Information, Advice and Support for SEND.

 Your child may be eligible for:

 - SEN support - support given in school, like speech therapy